DrewLedge/3d-vulkan/README.md

 # 🖥️ Vulkan Graphics Engine

-This project is a personal learning experience to deepen my understanding of the low-level intricacies of GPUs and graphics programming.
+- This project is a personal learning experience to deepen my understanding of the low-level intricacies of GPUs and graphics programming

-## 📝 About
-- Written in C++ and GLSL, utilizing Vulkan
+- It is written in C++ and utilizes Vulkan
-- Around 7000 lines of code in total
-- Designed solely for use on Windows

-## 🚀 Notable features
-- Realtime raytracing (Opaque objects only)
-- Realtime lighting and object manipulation
-- Cook-Torrance BRDF lighting model
-- Skyboxes
-- WBOIT
+- It features basic glb model loading, semi-realistic realtime lighting, realtime object and light manipulation, and basic raytracing

 ## 🌋 Dependencies
 - Vulkan SDK - 1.3.296.0